NewsPolitics

 The impacts of those projects, the lawsuit alleges, threatens the Great Salt Lake.

 The inland port has been billed as one of the largest economic development projects in state history.
 It is designed to bypass a traditional coastal port, allowing goods to be distributed more quickly across regions by road, rail and air.
-The project has been controversial since its inception with environmental and community groups raising concerns about increased pollution, traffic and other negative impacts to neighborhoods.
+The project has been controversial since its inception with environmental and community groups raising concerns about increased pollution, traffic and other negative impacts to nearby communities.